somyars/BloodBank/README.md

 # Bloodbank

-This project uses MEAN stack for Bloodbank
+This project uses MEAN stack for Bloodbank.

 This project has below versions:

 Angular CLI: 7.3.8

 Node: 10.15.3

 Angular: 7.2.14

 ## Development server for Angular